What to Expect

 Please note that a OWRC tutor is not a stand-in for your professor.
 Your tutor is not in a position to anticipate or explain your instructor’s response to your writing, or to judge either the accuracy or quality of your paper’s content.
 The consultant may suggest that you bring some of your questions about a paper to the instructor who assigned and will be grading it.
 But it’s still worth coming to the OWRC to clear up what you can before turning in a paper.
 Think of your appointment as an opportunity to clarify your ideas, goals, and rhetorical choices before submitting your final product.

-For online tutoring appointments it is highly recommended that you use a computer or tablet for the Zoom appointments.
-Trying to use a smartphone to can often lead to technological issues that wastes both you and your tutors time.
-Also a wired internet connection or being as close to your wireless router, will only help to make sure that your appointment will go off without a hitch!
+For online tutoring appointments, it is highly recommended that you use a computer or tablet.
+Trying to use a smartphone can often lead to technological issues that take up your appointment time.

 We look forward to seeing you!